Ada-Developers-Academy/core-unit-1/exception-handling/practice-exception-handling.md

 ### !question

-Given these tests, implement the function that will pass.
+Given these tests, provide the function body that will make them pass.
 Assume that any phone number that is a string is valid.

 Hint: The function `type(phone_num)` will return `str` if `phone_num` is a string.